 - The model concentrations were computed for the 0-100 m layer above ground level (AGL).
 However, the aircraft measurements were made at 914 m MSL.
-To configure the model to compute the layer average concentration centered about the flight level, say 800 to 1000 m MSL: define two layers in the CONTROL file (800 and 1000 which represent 0-800 and 800-1000), set the KMSL flag in the namelist, and shorten the duration of the sample averaging period in the CONTROL file from 3 hours to 1 hour and reduce the run time from 13 to 11 hours.
-The resulting graphic will show a very similar plume structure to the ground-level one because the boundary layer is relatively well mixed, but a slightly better match of the magnitude and location of the peak concentration.
+To configure the model to compute the layer average concentration centered about the flight level, say 800 to 1000 m MSL: define two layers in the CONTROL file (800 and 1000 which represent 0-800 and 800-1000), set the KMSL flag in the namelist through the Advanced / Configuration Setup / Concentration menu #2 for Meteorological Subgrid and Vertical Coordinates and choose the Relative to mean-sea-level radio button, shorten the duration of the sample averaging period in the CONTROL file from 3 hours to 1 hour, and finally reduce the run time from 13 to 11 hours.
+Rerun the model.

 - We will use this Gaussian configuration for all the subsequent mixing tests when comparing model results to the aircraft measurements.
 Save the control file settings to conc_case_control.txt and the namelist file parameters to conc_case_setup.txt.

-We've found that for this particular case, the Gaussian plume simulation 200 km downwind matched the position and width of the aircraft measured plume slightly better than the other options.
+We've found that for this particular case, the Gaussian plume simulation 200 km downwind matched the position and width of the aircraft measured plume.
 In the next few sections, we will experiment with different dispersion parameters and turbulence settings to determine their effect upon the calculation results.